junxit/us-congress-bills-115/metadata.md

 - 2018-11-27 — Mr. Roe (TN) asked unanimous consent to discharge from committee and consider.
 - 2018-11-27 — On passage Passed without objection. (text: CR H9656-9657)
 - 2018-11-27 — Passed/agreed to in House: On passage Passed without objection.(text: CR H9656-9657)
+- 2018-11-28 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.